Branch Lost and Found - 07754 164 882

 - Contact your vet and other vets in your area

 And of course, don't forget to let Cats Protection know by calling 07754 164 882.
 Please leave a message on the voicemail with your name, telephone number and area you are calling from, and a volunteer will call you back when they are available.
-You can also report a lost cat by sending us an email with details of your cat, and your contact name and number and area from which you are calling.
+You can also report a lost cat by sending us an email with details/pictures of your cat, and your contact name, number and address / area from which you are calling.

 Finally, if you fear the worst, the Council's Cleansing Department are responsible for collecting any road traffic victims or other unfortunates.
 To contact Aberdeen City Cleansing Department, telephone 03000 200 292.
 For Aberdeenshire Council, phone 03456 081 207.
 The councils generally keep fairly good records of any animals they collect and will normally scan for microchips.